ricardodalarme/ricardodalarme/README.md

 I'm a Software Developer at [ProFusion][profusion].

 - ‍💻 I've been working for more than 2 years in software development
-- 👯 I've experience with React, Flutter, Android, Node, TypeScript, GraphQL and more!
+- 👯 I've experience with React, Flutter, Android, iOS, Node, TypeScript, GraphQL and more!
 - 🎮 I've an _Never Have I Ever_ game published on the [PlayStore][eununca-playstore]
 - 🤖 I make [combat robots][uairrior]
 - ⚡ Fun fact: When I was a child I created a [game engine][crybits]